-One of the resources the University makes available to students is the support and guidance of a University administrator who is on call and can be reached 24 hours a day, 7 days a week.
-This administrator is called the Dean-on-Call and can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
+One of the resources the University makes available to students is the support and guidance of a University administrator who is on call 24 hours a day, 7 days a week.
+This administrator is the Dean-on-Call and can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
 Please be prepared to leave a 10-digit call-back number as UCPD will page the Dean-on-Call for you.
 If you prefer to text the Dean-on-Call directly, utilize the UChicago Safe App to do so.
 Once you are in the UChicago Safe App, press the UChicago HELP button.
 The Dean-on-Call program is a collaborative effort between Campus and Student Life (CSL) and the University of Chicago Police Department (UCPD).
 UCPD provides dispatch and transportation services for the Dean-on-Call program, and often accompanies the Dean-on-Call when they respond to a student in person.
 Information on the Sexual Assault Dean-on-Call is also available here.

 Role of the Dean-on-Call

 The Dean-on-Call is the University official responsible for providing referrals, information, and support to students during an emergency.
-The Dean-on-Call intervenes at times to de-escalate a situation between students and other members of the campus and/or community, and works with University partners to coordinate the University’s response to ensure that students receive due consideration and fair treatment.
-The Dean-on-Call will monitor an incident to make sure that adequate support continues to be made available even after the incident passes.
+The Dean-on-Call intervenes at times to de-escalate a situation between students and other members of the campus and/or community, and works with University resources and offices to coordinate the University’s response to ensure students receive due consideration and fair treatment.
+The Dean-on-Call will monitor an incident to make sure that adequate support continues even after the incident passes.

 Engaging the Dean-on-Call

 Students, faculty, or staff may contact the Dean-on-Call any time there is a concern or emergency in order to get advice and support in managing the situation.
 The Dean-on-Call can be reached through the UCPD dispatch at 773.702.8181 or 123 from any campus phone.
-The Dean-on-Call may also be reached through a direct paging system by calling 773.834.HELP (4357), and following the prompts.
+The Dean-on-Call may also be reached through a direct paging system by calling 773.834.HELP (4357), and following the system's voice prompts.

-The Dean-on-Call when UCPD has a report of an incident in which:
+UCPD will contact the Dean-on-Call when UCPD has a report of an incident in which: